tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 ## NRP Policy Definition {#SliceDefinition}

-The NRP Policy is network-wide construct that is consumed by network devices, and may include rules that control the following:
+The NRP Policy is network-wide construct that is supplied to network devices, and may include rules that control the following:

 - Data plane specific policies: This includes the SAS, any firewall rules or flow-spec filters, and QoS profiles associated with the NRP Policy and any classes within it.

-- Control plane specific policies: This includes guaranteed bandwidth, any network resource sharing amongst slice policies, and reservation preference to prioritize any reservations of a specific NRP over others.
+- Control plane specific policies: This includes bandwidth reservations, any network resource sharing amongst slice policies, and reservation preference to prioritize reservations of a specific NRP over others.

 - Topology membership policies: This defines the topology filter policies that dictate node/link/function membership to a specific NRP.

-There is a desire for flexibility in realizing network slices to support the services across networks consisting of products from multiple vendors.
+There is a desire for flexibility in realizing network slices to support the services across networks consisting of implementations from multiple vendors.
 These networks may also be grouped into disparate domains and deploy various path control technologies and tunnel techniques to carry traffic across the network.
 It is expected that a standardized data model for NRP